To be considered for most federal and state financial aid, a student must:

 - be accepted into and enrolled in a degree granting program at Emmanuel College

-- be enrolled at least half-time (six credits) for most forms of financial aid (i.e., loans, etc.)
+- be enrolled at least half time (six credits for undergraduates, three credits for graduate students) for most forms of financial aid (i.e., loans, etc.)

 - maintain satisfactory academic progress (see below)